HTTPArchive/almanac.httparchive.org/src/content/en/2025/accessibility.md

   )
 }}

+The 2025 data shows a slight improvement in the presence and descriptiveness of document titles compared to previous years.
+Approximately 98% of sites now include a `<title>` element, a 1% increase from 2024.

+This is positive.
+But despite this high inclusion rate, many titles remain insufficiently descriptive.
+This impacts usability, especially for screen reader users who rely on clear titles for orientation.

+There was a 2% decrease in mobile sites having titles with four or more words, which may indicate shorter or less specific titles on mobile pages.
+Including both a brief description of the page content and the website's name remains best practice for enhancing navigation and context.

+Document titles remain a fundamental accessibility feature that benefits all users.
+They provide context when navigating browser tabs and windows.
+While near-universal in presence, improving title descriptiveness and consistency continues to be an important focus in 2025 and beyond.

 ### Tables

 HTML tables present data in a two-dimensional grid.
 Accessibility depends on structuring them with appropriate semantic elements.
 Using `<caption>` provides crucial context for screen reader users, while `<th>` elements define headers for rows and columns, helping users understand relationships within the data. <a hreflang="en" href="https://codepen.io/stevef/pen/ByoMebv">Steve Faulkner's tool</a>, released in 2025, can help developers quickly inspect the semantics of any HTML element.